 A Harvard junior recently contacted me to let me know that he appreciated my belief in the value of a gap year.
-He offered to write a guest post recounting his experiences and sharing his “dos and don’ts” for mapping out a plan for a year off between high school and college.
+He offered to write a guest post recounting his experiences.
+Along with sharing his “dos and don’ts” for mapping out a plan for a year off between high school and college.
 I’m happy to share his post with you.

 After a grueling four years, I was finally able to limp to the finish line and put a cap on my four year high school career.
 The college admissions process had come to a close months before and the coursework had subsided, but I was still feeling bogged down.
 I was burnt out- schoolwork became a dread and I was feeling rundown.
 The thought of another four years of education created feelings of anxiety, not excitement.
 It was at this point I started considering taking a year off, a “gap year” as it has come to be called.

 My gap year provided me a time to decompress and refocus for the upcoming years of study.
-During the year I kept myself busy- I worked as a line cook in a Mexican restaurant, a laborer at a landscaping company, and an intern at the Massachusetts State House.
-All of these experiences offered unique experiences, and subsequently lessons- lessons I would not have been afforded had I not taken a gap year.
+During the year I kept myself busy.
+I worked as a line cook in a Mexican restaurant.
+As well as a laborer at a landscaping company, and an intern at the Massachusetts State House.
+All of these experiences offered unique experiences.
+And subsequently lessons- lessons I would not have been afforded had I not taken a gap year.
 On top of being able to decompress, I was able to make money as well as boost my resume.

 While gap years have risen in popularity, I still believe some people are against the practice.
-I admit I had some trepidation about taking a year off, which derived from the unwillingness of me to “waste” a year of my life.
+I admit I had some trepidation about taking a year off.
+Which derived from the unwillingness of me to “waste” a year of my life.
 I believed that by putting my academic career on hold would somehow put me behind my peers.
 In retrospect, I can honestly say I couldn’t have been more wrong.
 I entered college with a hunger to learn and appreciate my surroundings.
-Taking a step back provides you with an opportunity to take an honest look at the future and appreciate the opportunities set out before you.
+Taking a step back also provides you with an opportunity to take an honest look at the future.
+And appreciate the opportunities set out before you.
 During my time off, I was able to learn the do’s and don’ts of gap years: